-Data from the company's Draft Statement of Accounts for the year to 31st March 2012 is shown below and this will now be subject to audit.
+Data from the company's Draft Statement of Accounts for the year to 31st March 2013 will be added below as soon as it is available.
 Rossendale Borough Council does not underwrite accumulated deficits or losses of Rossendale Transport Ltd. Further information about the accounts is available from The Company Secretary, Rossendale Transport Ltd., Knowsley Park Way, Knowsley Road Industrial Estate, Haslingden, Rossendale, Lancashire.

-Rossendale Transport Ltd. 31 st March 2011 £000s 31 st March 2012 £000s Note Profit/(Loss) on ordinary activities before taxation Tax on profit on ordinary activities 397 (112) (30) Retained profit/(loss) for the financial year 285 (30) Net Assets of the company 3,088 2,629
+Rossendale Transport Ltd. 31 st March 2012 £000s 31 st March 2013 £000s Profit/(Loss) on ordinary activities before taxation Tax on profit on ordinary activities (928) (10) - Retained profit/(loss) for the financial year (938) - Net Assets of the company 1,722 -